cs3217-2223/group-project-sotravel/Sotravel/docs/sprint-report-1.md

 ### What's done so far

 -   All views have been designed
--   General structure for the application (3 layer, MVVM) has been concretely set up
+-   General architecture for the application (3 layer, MVVM) has been concretely set up
--   Map POC
+-   Chat flow is setup and connects to realtime database

 ### What's next

 -   Wiring up the frontend to the backend for Events, Invites, Update profile
 -   Wiring up authentication to Telegram, Apple Login
+-   Refactoring chat to conform better to 3 layer architecture
+-   Map POC -> Adding users etc on the map itself

 ## Lessons